Azure/Industrial-IoT/docs/opc-publisher/troubleshooting.md

 ![Wireshark Analysis](./media/keyset3.png)

 > IMPORTANT: While the keys that are logged are scoped to the connection and cannot be re-used, it still presents a security risk, therefore, ensure to properly delete the `opcua_debug` folder and all its content when you are done.
 Do not use the feature in production.

+### Netcap

+To simplify capturing network traces you can try out the [Netcap](../../samples/Netcap/readme.md) sample tool.
+It enables you to capture network traffic for an OPC Publisher module deployed to Azure IoT Edge.

+## Session and Subscription diagnostics

+To enable client diagnostics output to the console use the `--di` [command line options](./commandline.md).

+The OPC Publisher can be configured to dump a the server diagnostics information for a session (connection) at an interval.
+The diagnostic information contains the session diagnostics and subscription diagnostics the server maintains provided it is enabled on the server.
+The OPC Publisher tries to enable the diagnostics information if it is disabled.

+Use it to see how the server sees the OPC Publisher and identify issues like leaked subscriptions (not cleaned up and causing resource exhaustion) or monitored items not being reflected on the server's view of the subscription.

+To enable a connection to dump its diagnostics, add a `"DumpConnectionDiagnostics": true` entry into the JSON configuration entry you want to diagnose.

+> Dumping diagnostics info is additional heavy load on the server.
+Use only sparingly, temporarily, and as a diagnostics tool only.

 ## Limits and contributing factors